 Northumberland County Prison Board fires deputy warden

-May 4—SUNBURY — The Northumberland County Prison Board voted today to terminate its deputy warden after the 51-year-old Catawissa man was arrested for allegedly putting a gun to a woman's head during an altercation Monday, according to Commissioner and board Chairman Sam Schiccatano.
+May 5—SUNBURY — The Northumberland County Prison Board voted Wednesday to terminate its deputy warden after the 51-year-old Catawissa man was arrested for allegedly putting a gun to a woman's head during an altercation Monday, according to Commissioner and board Chairman Sam Schiccatano.

 In the Columbia County criminal case, David McCoy, of Krick Road, was jailed on $100,000 bail and faces two misdemeanor charges of terroristic threats and endangering the welfare of another person after Locust Township police were dispatched to a Columbia County home for a report of McCoy being missing.